readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

-Finally, that the particular use-values are not the point when we are considering the exchange-value side of commodities is illustrated by the fact that any use-value — if there is demand for it in society — enables one to exchange it for all other things in society if I own them.
+Finally, that the particular use-values are not the point when we are considering the exchange-value side of commodities is illustrated by the fact that any use-value — if there is demand for it in society — enables us to exchange it for all other things in society if we own them.
 Producing gold, fertilisers or toilets, all these things do not differ qualitatively as to what wealth I can get access to.
-If I have enough, I can exchange them for what I need and desire, because they are recognised as social wealth themselves.
+If I have enough, I can exchange them for what I need and desire, because they are social wealth themselves.

 ### Labour